Supervisory Health Scientist

 DCR advises the clinical director, NIAID, and the director, NIAID, on clinical research and performs other liaison and oversight functions related to the intramural and extramural research programs.
 DCR plays an integral role in facilitating the efficient and effective performance of NIAID research programs (both domestic and international).
 This is accomplished through a multifaceted approach to the provision and support of services vital to the research infrastructure that includes oversight and management of clinical research, program planning and management, regulatory monitoring and compliance, statistical consultation and research methodology, and clinical research capacity building.

 Due to urgent COVID-19 activities within DCR, this position is critical to provide support and expertise related to the COVID-19 public health emergency.
 The supervisory health scientist (deputy) will serve as a fulltime managing partner with the branch chief in developing, coordinating, integrating, evaluating, and communicating all aspects of the administrative and scientific operations of the branch.
 The supervisory health scientist (deputy) serves as a key advisor to the branch chief and the director/deputy director, DCR, on controversial, complex, or unprecedented matters.

 The supervisory health scientist (deputy) partners with the branch chief to do the following:

-- Determine overall office organizational structure, workload requirements, and activities
+- Determine overall branch organizational structure, workload requirements, and activities

-- Analyze the effectiveness of the operations and makes changes to the branch to accomplish the goals of NIAID
+- Analyze the effectiveness ofoperations and makes changes to the branch to accomplish the goals of NIAID

-- Assess program accomplishments and progress and makes changes as needed to promote economic, efficient, and effective program balance within assigned program areas
+- Assess program accomplishments and progress.
+Makes changes, as needed, to promote efficient and effective program balance within assigned program areas